Mission and History

 Our Mission

-The mission of the Maine Wilderness Watershed Trust, doing business as the Pierce Pond Watershed Trust, a private, non-profit organization, is to protect the wild character, natural resources, and scenic beauty of the Pierce Pond watershed and preserve traditional public recreational use of the area.
+The mission of the Maine Wilderness Watershed Trust (MWWT), doing business as the Pierce Pond Watershed Trust (PPWT), a private, non-profit organization, is to protect the wild character, natural resources, and scenic beauty of the Pierce Pond watershed and preserve traditional public recreational use of the area.

 Pierce Pond and the surrounding watershed is an area of great natural beauty.
 The undeveloped forest and pristine waters provide abundant habitat for a diverse range of plant and animal life.
 Over many generations the area has offered visitors the finest in wilderness recreation pursuits including fishing, hunting, hiking, nature observation, and low-impact boating.

-In recent years there have been increasing pressures on the resources of the North Maine Woods.
-Land speculation has led to the subdivision of unspoiled lake shores.
-As more and more land is developed, public access to recreational lands is limited.
+increasing pressures on the resources of the North Maine Woods have led to the subdivision of many other unspoiled lake shores.
+As more and more land has been developed, public access to recreational lands has become limited.
 New roads have changed the character and traditional recreational uses of once-remote areas.
-In some locations, destructive forest practices have threatened water quality and wildlife.

 MWWT seeks to permanently protect Pierce Pond from these potential threats by